The

 Note that in the above example, there is no

-statement, because the return value of an async function
+await statement on the return statement, because the return value of an async function is implicitly wrapped in Promise.resolve.

 No comments: